Kaisaan/DDS-Translation/README.md

 # Contributing
 If you want to help with translation, we have a [Spreadsheet](https://docs.google.com/spreadsheets/d/1oDYWFWq-gdgdt5zBz0KaMGqM_4g3SZWNQ_7SA0C65jQ/edit?usp=sharing) for all the lines.
-<br>Please request for access on the Google Sheets page, or message me on Discord (kaisaan) for access.
+<br>Please request for access on the Google Sheets page, or message me for access.

+# Testing
+Getting to the text in the game is very tedious as they're few and far between.
+I'm going to need help with accessing the text, collecting passwords, and documenting maps.
+Please contact me if you want to help with testing.

+# How it Works
+The game loads the character graphics from the BIOS of the MSX.
+English letters are always going to be included of the BIOS regardless of the region, so I'm just able to change the value in the text data.
+Because the English text is going to be larger than the space allotted for the original Japanese text, I expanded the ROM from 128kb to 256kb and just changed the included mapper's pages as needed.

 # Maps
 Thanks to [leina](https://github.com/leinacc), the data for the maps have been extracted.
 I wrote a converter to change the .txt data into .bmp files.